thepower/power-docs/docs/Community/01-testnet-flow.md

 ### Step 7: Edit the file

-Edit `node.config` by adding the IP-address of your node.
-See the [example](https://doc.thepower.io/docs/Maintain/build-and-start-a-node/tpNodeConfiguration#nodeconfig-example) in [How to configure TP-Node?](https://doc.thepower.io/docs/Maintain/build-and-start-a-node/tpNodeConfiguration) guide.
+Edit `node.config` file.
+See the [example](https://doc.thepower.io/docs/Maintain/build-and-start-a-node/tpNodeConfiguration#nodeconfig-example) in [How to configure TP-Node?](https://doc.thepower.io/docs/Maintain/build-and-start-a-node/tpNodeConfiguration) guide, and then refer to the section below.

 #### How to edit `node.config`?